This includes research, needed field trips, Heritage TV Legacy archiving, and more – Thanks for helping out

 The United Nations predicted that it will cost more than $1 billion to repair basic infrastructure in Mosul.
 In some of the worst affected areas, almost no buildings appear to have escaped damage.

 An estimated 862,000 people have been displaced from Mosul ever since the battle began nine months ago.
 A total of 195,000 civilians have also returned to the liberated areas of Eastern and Western Mosul.

-Posted by GPD on July 9, 2017, With 1829 Reads Filed under Russia.
+Posted by GPD on July 9, 2017, With 1844 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.